JvanKatwijk/qt-dab/README.md

 A Note on previous versions
 =================================================================
-Previous versions V5.4 and V4.7 will be maintained.
+Previous versions V5.X and V4.X will - for the time being - be maintained.
 Note that the different versions use the same sourcetree, the - almost - only difference being the GUI and its control.